Radway: History

 The earliest known record of Radway is in the Domesday Book of 1086.
 In medieval times its lands were divided between Arbury Priory and Stoneleigh Abbey.

 After the Dissolution of the Monasteries under Henry VIII in the 1530s the lands of Radway were granted to various of Henry's circle, notably the Coke family.
 As the lands were sold over the following years, the manorialism system of Radway broke down.

 The Battle of Edgehill, one of the early major engagements of the English Civil War, was fought in fields around the village and in the adjoining parishes of Ratley and Kineton.

 Radway became a centre of Puritanism during and after the Commonwealth period.
 Persecution of Radway's Quakers and the jailing of some led eventually to a small group emigrating in the 1680s to a Quaker colony in Gloucester County, West New Jersey.
 Letters from New Jersey still survive in the local record office.
-Radway was enclosed in the 1750s.
+Radway was enclosed in the 1750s, and was the home village of Sir Steven Runciman at the end of his life.